Cervical cancer FAQs

 Preparing for your appointment

-Make an appointment with your doctor if you have any signs or symptoms that worry you.
-If you're thought to have cervical cancer, you may be referred to a doctor who specializes in treating cancers that affect the female reproductive system (gynecologic oncologist).
+Make an appointment with a doctor or other health care professional if you have symptoms that worry you.
+If a health professional thinks you might have cervical cancer, you may be referred to a doctor who specializes in treating cancers that affect the female reproductive system, called a gynecologic oncologist.

 What you can do